4 Minute Read

 One minute he was cross-checking online deals,

-The next thing he knew, he was nipping at fellow shopper’s heels.
+and in the next, he was nipping at fellow shoppers’ heels.

-In the loudest toy store on Earth he ran in without a fright.
+Into the loudest toy store on Earth, he ran without a fright,

-Clutching the last Hatchimal toy in a 100-mile radius for dear life.
+hanging on to the last Hatchimal for dear life.

 He could always count on American Excess to help him fudge it.

-That is, until yet another gift 'emergency' came to derail his Christmas budget."
+That is, until yet another gift 'emergency' derailed his Christmas budget."

 The Cost of Christmas Credit

-The latest National Retail Federation survey shows that holiday shoppers plan to spend $967 on everything from presents and pies to tinsel and trees this Christmas.(1) That’s all well and good when it’s a planned expense you can cash flow.
-But all that holly-jolly can do a lot of damage when you put the whole Christmas shebang on your credit card.
+The latest National Retail Federation survey shows that holiday shoppers plan to spend $1,048 on everything from presents and pies to tinsel and trees this Christmas.1 That’s all well and good when it’s a planned expense you can cash flow.
+But all that holly jolly can do a lot of damage when you put the whole Christmas shebang on your credit card.

 Ready to start saving?
 Download our free budgeting tool today!

-Here’s another idea: Pay your home off a little earlier with that $400!
-If you divide $400 by 12 months, that’s a little more than $30.
-Why not apply that extra $30 to your mortgage payment each month?
-You could shave almost $9,000 and over two years off your mortgage for a $150,000 home with a 30-year loan.
+Here’s another idea: Pay your home off a little earlier with that $550!
+If you divide $550 by 12 months, that’s a little more than $45.
+Why not apply that extra $45 to your mortgage payment each month?
+Let’s say you have a $150,000 mortgage with a 30-year loan at 3.7%.
+That extra $45 a month could shave almost $12,000 and more than three years off of your mortgage!

 And of course, there’s always your nest egg.
 (Overachievers, take note!)
-Throw that cash into a Roth IRA and watch it grow to a whole new level.
-Consider the numbers: If you invested $400 a year in good growth stock mutual funds, you could pump an extra $20,000–30,000 into your retirement savings after 20 years!
+Throw that cash into a Roth IRA, and watch it grow to a whole new level.
+Consider the numbers: If you invested $550 a year in good growth stock mutual funds, you could pump an extra $25,000–35,000 into your retirement savings after 20 years!